DerekPascarella/UniversalDreamcastPatcher/README.md

 Each queued disc image is converted in turn and written to its own subfolder of the output folder.
 The queued list updates in real time, showing the current status (queued, running, done, copied, failed, cancelled, or skipped) for each disc image.

 When the batch completes, a summary dialog is shown with totals for converted, copied, failed, and cancelled disc images.
 If any disc images failed to convert, a separate window then opens listing the full path of each failed disc image alongside the specific error encountered.

+### Using External DAT Files
+By default, the converter uses its built-in TOSEC and Redump DATs to produce byte-perfect output when converting between GDI and CUE/BIN.
+If users prefer using their own DAT files (e.g., a newer Redump revision, a TOSEC variant, or a custom catalogue), the **DAT Source** controls above the **Single** and **Batch** sub-tabs let them do so.

+1. Above the **Single** and **Batch** sub-tabs, switch **DAT Source** from **Internal** to **External**.
+The **Manage** button becomes enabled.
+2. Click **Manage** to open the **Manage External DATs** window.
+3. Click **Add DAT...** to browse for one or more Logiqx XML `.dat` files.
+Each selected file is parsed and validated.
+Files that aren't valid Logiqx DATs are rejected.
+4. Use **Move Up** and **Move Down** to set the order in which the DATs are consulted (top to bottom).
+5. Click **Save** to commit the list, or **Cancel** to discard changes.

+The chosen DAT Source and DAT file list are remembered between sessions.

+When **External** is selected, conversions consult the listed DATs in order.
+If a disc isn't found in any of them, the built-in TOSEC and Redump DATs are used as a fallback.
+If any listed DAT file is no longer present on disk, it appears in the **Manage External DATs** window with a red "Missing" status, and a confirmation dialog is shown at the start of any conversion so users can proceed anyway or cancel and edit the list.

 ## Legal and Licensing